Chart Color Schemes

 Drummoyne - Rodd Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch identified 31 infrastructure projects likely to impact the area.
-Key projects include Canada Bay Council Infrastructure Program, Drummoyne Oval Precinct Plan, Scalabrini Harbourside Seniors Housing in Drummoyne, and Five Dock Station - Sydney Metro West.
-The following list details those most relevant.
+AreaSearch has identified 31 projects that could impact the area, with key ones including Canada Bay Council Infrastructure Program, Drummoyne Oval Precinct Plan, Scalabrini Harbourside Seniors Housing in Drummoyne, and Five Dock Station - Sydney Metro West.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.